Navigation

 }

-Upload your OpenAPI document to the Scalar Registry, then reference it by namespace and slug:
+Upload your OpenAPI document to the Registry, then reference it by namespace and slug:

 scalar auth login